maejikal/SC2006-Foodball/2ManyFoods/2manyfoods-frontend/README.md

 **Things to type into cmd to run this in vs code**:
 1. npm install
-   1.1 project name: 2manyfoods-frontend
+2. project name: 2manyfoods-frontend
-   1.2 select framework: React
+3. select framework: React
-   1.3 Select a variant: JavaScript
+4. Select a variant: JavaScipt
-3. npm install react-router-dom
+5. npm install react-router-dom
-4. npm run dev
+6. npm run dev
-5. Click on the link
+7. Click on the link